aduffy70/Protocols/RAD-seq_protocol.md

 Without disturbing the beads, transfer 28uL of the liquid from each tube to a single new 1.5mL tube (2 X 14uL with a 20uL pipetter).
 This is the finished library with a total volume of approximately 168uL.

+## Quantify library and submit for sequencing

-Measure concentration on Qubit.
-Use 10uL of the library to make the measurement to get a more accurate measurement at small concentrations.
+Measure concentration on Qubit with HS reagents.
+Use 10uL of the library to make the measurement to get a more accurate measurement at the expected small concentrations.
 3--7ng/uL is typical.

 Submit for sequencing.
 The sequencing center will use qPCR/bioanalyzer to determine if additional size selection or cleaning is necessary and process as needed.